altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Mark pivs that are on the upload queue as tagged.
 - Use hash returned from server in case we uploaded a piv that is not hashed yet.
-- Rename & delete tag.
+- Rename and delete tag from tag list.
-- When signing up with 403 repeated username or repeated email, send user back to first step of form.

 - Hide pivs that are organized in Local
 - Redesign Phone view using Today/This Week/This Month/...
 - Delete piv mode (Tom):
    - Local (must ask for permissions) - note: if deleting something being uploaded, defer the deletion
    - Uploaded
-- Rename and delete tag from tag list
 - Remove localTimeHeader functionality completely

+- When untagging a piv on the upload queue (after checking that it has no other tags yet), remove it from the upload queue
 - Handle >= 400 errors with snackbar on tagService and uploadService
 - When clicking on month on time header, jump to relevant scroll position.
 - Design distinctive icon for app (Tom)